WBXX-TV: Becoming WBXX

 In 1997, the partners in Crossville TV LP sold the license to ACME Communications.
 ACME immediately changed the call letters to WBXX-TV, and in October 1997, channel 20 relaunched from its new facilities as Knoxville's affiliate of The WB.
 It was the second station for ACME, behind KWBP in Portland, Oregon, which it had acquired that June.
-The station also ran select UPN programming during 2001 and 2002, as that network did not have a Knoxville affiliate at the time.
+The station also ran select UPN programming during 2001 and 2002, as that network did not have a full-power Knoxville affiliate at the time; Knoxville's primary UPN affiliate, WEEE-LP (channel 32), had signal coverage that was limited to the Knoxville area proper, and was not carried on cable until the Summer of 2002.